Ricardorogramador/JavaRPGame/README.md

 # JavaRPGame

-JavaRPGame is a simple turn-based RPG console game developed as a self-study project to practice and improve my Java skills.
-The main purpose is to learn core Java concepts, experiment with game logic, and later, integrate a database using JDBC.
-The game is written in English and designed primarily for personal learning and exploration.
+**JavaRPGame** is a simple turn-based RPG console game developed as a self-study project to practice and improve my Java skills.
+The main goal is to learn core Java concepts, experiment with game logic, and eventually integrate a database using JDBC.
+The game is written in English and is designed primarily for personal learning and exploration.

+---

 ## Purpose